TonyYu2015/m-react/doc/HOOKS/theoryOfHooks.md

   workInProgress.updateQueue = null;
   workInProgress.lanes = NoLanes;

   // assign different dispatcher function in different stages (mount and update) ReactCurrentDispatcher.current =
     current === null || current.memoizedState === null
       ?
 HooksDispatcherOnMount
       : HooksDispatcherOnUpdate;

   // run the FunctionComponent
   let children = Component(props, secondArg);

-  // Check if there was a render phase update if (didScheduleRenderPhaseUpdateDuringThisPass) {
-    // Keep rendering in a loop for as long as render phase updates continue to
-    // be scheduled.
-Use a counter to prevent infinite loops. let numberOfReRenders: number = 0;
-    do {
-      didScheduleRenderPhaseUpdateDuringThisPass = false;
-      invariant(
-        numberOfReRenders < RE_RENDER_LIMIT,
-        'Too many re-renders.
-React limits the number of renders to prevent ' + 'an infinite loop.',
-      );

-      numberOfReRenders += 1;

-      // Start over from the beginning of the list currentHook = null;
-      workInProgressHook = null;

-      workInProgress.updateQueue = null;

-      ReactCurrentDispatcher.current = __DEV__
-        ?
-HooksDispatcherOnRerenderInDEV
-        : HooksDispatcherOnRerender;

-      children = Component(props, secondArg);
-    } while (didScheduleRenderPhaseUpdateDuringThisPass);
-  }

   // We can assume the previous dispatcher is always this one, since we set it
   // at the beginning of the render phase and there's no re-entrancy.
   ReactCurrentDispatcher.current = ContextOnlyDispatcher;

-  // This check uses currentHook so that it works the same in DEV and prod bundles.
-  // hookTypesDev could catch more cases (e.g. context) but only in DEV bundles. const didRenderTooFewHooks =
-    currentHook !== null && currentHook.next !== null;

   renderLanes = NoLanes;
-  currentlyRenderingFiber = (null: any);
+  currentlyRenderingFiber = null;

   currentHook = null;
   workInProgressHook = null;

-  didScheduleRenderPhaseUpdate = false;

-  invariant(
-    !didRenderTooFewHooks,
-    'Rendered fewer hooks than expected.
-This may be caused by an accidental ' + 'early return statement.',
-  );

   return children;
 }
 ```

-inside the FunctionComponent run:
+### Inside the FunctionComponent

-before introduce the hooks function, we should know `mountWorkInProgressHook` and `updateWorkInProgressHook`, the two
+Before introduce the hooks function, we should know `mountWorkInProgressHook` and `updateWorkInProgressHook`, the two
 functions will be called in mount and update stages respectivly, they will return a new hook or an existed hook.

 very simple in the mount function, create a new hook, assign it to workInProgressHook and fiber.memoizedState if not existed,
 or assign it to the current workInProgressHook's next, and move the workInProgressHook to the new hook.

 ```
 function mountWorkInProgressHook(): Hook {